nanosolutions/php-git-hooks/README.md

 # PHP Git Hooks

-The Git hooks for applying in the local repository of the PHP project.
+The Git hooks for applying in the local repository of the PHP (Laravel) project.
 Include the `pre-commit` hook.

 ## Installation